 Now the components and assembly of such a habitat, and transporting lunar regolith as soil, would cost hundreds of millions of dollars, but that is minor compared to the cost of transporting such a large tonnage above into even low earth orbit (LEO).
 Even at $100/kg launch costs, the cost of transporting the parts for such a habitat from Earth would exceed $150 billion, more than my estimate of a large habitat built in long run space conditions which would house 200 times more people.

-Moreover, there seems no chance of getting launch costs down to such a low level in the near future.
+Space X claim that a fully reusable planned Mars mission system would have launch costs as low as $140/kg, in which case $100/kg or lower would be feasible to LEO.
+As mentioned before, however, the high risks would still be present for using rockets.
 It needs to be a long term objective (or even lower) just to get people long term into space, but then potential low cost solutions (such as the spaceplane/skyhook combination suggested in earlier posts) need high volume to be economic, to cover high capital costs, and you won’t get high volume until costs are low … classic “chicken and eg” dilemma.
 It would cost over $1 billion to develop Skylon, we are probably stuck with incremental improvements to rockets for now (such as recovering first and second stages).

-Not only are the above costs way too high, this approach does nothing to develop space manufacturing.
+Not only are the above costs and risks too high, this approach does nothing to develop space manufacturing.
 There is a better route, to be discussed in the next post.

 Note that cumulative costs (launch, assembly, maintenance) of the International Space Station is over $100 billion to date – and that only weighs 420 tons, and the living area is barely the size of a suburban house.